UPPS 04.04.14 - Staff Reduction in Force

-The appropriate vice president will give affected employees at least thirty days’ notice using the RIF notification letter format (available under Human Resources Forms from the HR website) before the actual termination date.
-Human Resources shall then receive written notification of the name, ID Number, job title, home phone number and address of each employee selected for RIF in order to maintain a recall list and coordinate employee benefits.
+The appropriate vice president will give affected employees at least 30 days’ notice using the RIF notification letter format (available under Human Resources forms) before the actual termination date.
+Human Resources shall then receive written notification of the name, ID number, job title, of each employee selected for a RIF in order to meet with and coordinate employee benefits.

-An employee who has received a notification of the RIF may elect one of the following options:
+An employee who has received a notification of a RIF may elect one of the following options:

 accept the RIF status as of the effective date;

 appeal the RIF through the complaint process found in UPPS No. 04.04.41, Staff Employee Mediation and Grievance Policy.

 When the university implements a RIF, it will apply the following rules to the affected individuals regarding their benefits:

-Payment for all eligible accrued vacation leave and, if applicable, FLSA overtime for classified employees.
+Payment of all eligible accrued vacation leave and, if applicable, FLSA overtime for classified employees.

 The university will restore the sick leave balance at the time of the RIF if Texas State or any state agency or institution of higher education rehires the individual to a regular position within twelve months.